What are the Accolades?

 2020 Accolades awards ceremony

-The Accolades 2020 awards ceremony will take place virtually between midday and 1pm on Tuesday, 10 November 2020.
+The Accolades 2020 awards ceremony took place virtually on Tuesday, 10 November 2020.

-The one hour-long virtual programme, which will be hosted by BBC television and radio presenter Garry Owen and our Chief Executive Sue Evans, will be broadcast live over the internet.
-We will update this page with more information and a link to the broadcast nearer the time.
+The virtual programme, which was hosted by BBC television and radio presenter Garry Owen and our Chief Executive Sue Evans, was broadcast live on YouTube.

-Fourteen projects and five care workers have been chosen by our panel of judges as finalists for the 2020 Accolades – find out who they are and what they do.
+Fourteen projects and five care workers were chosen by our panel of judges as finalists for the 2020 Accolades.
+There were six categories and one winner in each category.

 Building bright futures with children and families